Aidia-LLC/worm-sem/README.md

 ## TODO

-- [ ] Remove matched points when adding a new slicee
 - [ ] Change x/y adjustments to be in canvas units
 - [ ] Rewrite instructions
 - [ ] (Canyon) Compute computable parameters & remove from options